How Objx Works

 Route and organize threads into channels.

 Each agent can have thread channels (ObjxThreadChannel): named groups (with optional icon and description) used to route and view threads.
 On the agent's Threads tab (Tickets board), create and edit channels in the first column.
 Threads can be assigned to at most one channel.
 In a flow, enable the Route Thread tool on a Model node; the LLM can then call routeThread(toChannel) with a channel ID to move the current thread into that channel.
 Use Update Capture Fields on the Model node so the LLM can call updateCaptureFields(keysAndValues) to store captured data on the thread.
+For ingestion flows where the model captures document-shaped data, enable Update Capture Document so the LLM can call updateCaptureDocument( { documents, document_relationships } ) with a structured documents array and optional relationships.
 Enable Include Capture Context to append the thread's capture fields to the system prompt.
 Finish Capture is another tool to signal capture completion.
 Channels are listed in the Threads tab so you can filter and manage leads by channel.

 Threads (Tickets) tab and channel list — Channels column and thread list by channel